Ninna nanna (Ghali song): Description

 Produced by Charlie Charles, the track was originally released on 14 October 2016 on the music streaming platform Spotify, achieving gold disc certification just fourteen days after its release.
 The cover is the work of Giuseppe Palmisano (aka Iosonopipo), who created the artwork based on Ghali's idea of being portrayed with his mother.

 The rapper himself commented on the song with these words: "It took a while, that's how I am, I'm a perfectionist when it comes to my music, but I can assure you that "Ninna nanna" is the best single I've written to date".

 Tracks

+Music video

+The music video for "Ninna nanna", directed by Martina Pastori, was released on 31 October 2016 via Ghali's YouTube channel.